nerdyrasa/conference-form/README.md

 - [x] When the page loads, give focus to the first text field
 - [x] Give appropriate visual cues when tabbing through the form field so you can tab to select and checkbox fields as well as the submit button.

 ---

 - [x] Link index.html to the latest version of jQuery
 - [ ] Create a JavaScript file inside the "js" folder and link it to index.html

 ---

-"Job Role" section of the form: reveal a text field when the "Other" option is selected from the "Job Role" drop down menu
+##### "Job Role" section of the form:

+- [ ] Reveal a text field when the "Other" option is selected from the "Job Role" drop down menu
 - [ ] Make sure you add a text input field
 - [ ] Use the id of "other-title" for the field
 - [ ] Add placeholder text of "Your Title" for the field

 ---

 #### Extra Credit

+---

 #### Resources